-4.2 | Neuronal correspondences of reduced sleep duration on waking-rest (eyes-closed) conditions
+Neuronal correspondences of reduced sleep duration on waking-rest (eyes-closed) conditions

-It was also hypothesized that decreased sleep duration would associate with increased overall waking-rest (eyesclosed) theta activity.
-The results of the present study concur with this hypothesis, with the highest detected difference in activity in the mid region of the brain (electrodes sites C3 and C4), albeit not to a significant degree.
-Previous EEG studies have shown nearly all frequency bands to increase in post-SD conditions, although the most prominent changes are reported to be in the 0.75-9 Hz and 11-16 Hz frequency ranges (de Gennaro et al., 2007; Gorgoni et al., 2014; Jones & Harrison, 2001; Lim & Dinges, 2008).
-With the present study finding the largest statistical contribution within electrode sites C3 and C4 in the eyes-closed (waking-rest) protocol, the present results are in alignment with the literature, which found the greatest activation exhibited within the frontal and central regions (de Gennaro et al., 2007; Finelli et al., 2000; Gorgoni et al., 2014; Lorenzo et al., 1995; Strijkstra et al., 2003; Tinguely et al., 2006).
-Although low frequency activity in frontal regions have been noted to be a prominent feature of SD EEG (Cajochen et al., 1999; Horne, 1993; Oken et al., 2006), Lorenzo et al. (1995) reported the central regions of the brain (C3) to show the greatest significant increase in theta activity within the eyes-closed conditions, which the present findings are in support of.
+It was also hypothesized that decreased sleep duration would associate with increased overall waking-rest (eyes-closed) theta activity.
+The results of the present study concur with this hypothesis with the highest detected difference in activity on the mid region of the brain (electrodes sites C3 and C4), albeit not to a significant degree.
+Previous EEG studies have shown nearly all frequency bands to increase in post-SD conditions, although the most prominent changes are reported to be in the 0.75-9Hz and 11-16Hz frequency ranges .
+With the present study finding largest statistical contribution within electrode sites C3 and C4 in the eyes-closed (waking-rest) protocol, the present results are in alignment with the literature, which found greatest activation exhibited within the frontal and central regions 15-18,21,27.
+Although low frequency activity in frontal regions have been noted to be a prominent feature of SD EEG 24-26, Lorenzo et al. (1995) reported the central regions of the brain (C3) to show greatest significant increase in theta activity within the eyes-closed conditions, which the present findings are in support of.

-4.3 AM versus PM theta band activity
+AM vs PM theta band activity

-The third hypothesis involved theta activity being higher in the PM group in the "live-in" week, for the direct relationship the theta band has been found to have with the time elapsed since waking.
-As this has been found both in states of waking-rest (de Gennaro et al., 2007; Finelli et al., 2000; Tinguely et al., 2006) and during cognitive tasks such as the PVT (Gorgoni et al., 2014), the theta band has thereby been denoted as a marker for sleep propensity (de Gennaro et al., 2007; Finelli et al., 2000; Gorgoni et al., 2014; Tinguely et al., 2006).
+The third hypothesis involved theta activity being higher in the PM group in the 'live-in' week, for the direct relationship the theta band has been found to have with the time elapsed since waking.
+As this has been found both in states of waking-rest 15-17 and during cognitive tasks such as the PVT , the theta band has thereby been denoted as a marker for sleep propensity 15-18.
 Although the overall PM session theta PSD values were higher than overall average AM session values across both weeks, this was not found to a significant degree.

 As these results are reflective of a small sample size, it is notable that this investigation would benefit from having all participants completing both AM and PM sessions.
-Furthermore, although all cognitive tests were performed in both the AM and PM sessions, EEG was only administered once per participant per day due to the time sensitivity associated with the Military Clearance Diver course schedule.
-As half of the participants had their EEG data collected during the AM session and the other half during the PM, a greater sample size per AM and PM session would have allowed for a higher representative comparison of sleep propensity on cognitive performance and associated neuronal measures and may have resulted in stronger support of the current literature.
+Furthermore, although all cognitive tests were performed in both the AM and PM sessions, EEG were only administered once per participant per day due to the time sensitivity associated with the Military Clearance Diver course schedule.
+As half of the participants had their EEG data collected during the AM session, and the other half during the PM, a greater sample size per AM and PM session would have allowed for higher representative comparison of sleep propensity on cognitive performance and associated neuronal measures and may have resulted in stronger support of the current literature.